NLion74/arch-manwarn/README.md

     On the first run, arch-manwarn assumes you have already read and handled all previous manual interventions.

-It classifies Arch news as requiring manual intervention with the keywords:
+By default it classifies Arch news as requiring manual intervention with the keywords:

 -   `manual intervention`
 -   `action required`